custom-components/sensor.launchlibrary/README.md

 [Home-Assistant demo site.](https://ha-test-launchlibrary.halfdecent.io)

-This component is using the [launchlibrary.net](http://launchlibrary.net/) API to get the information.
+This platform is using the [launchlibrary.net](http://launchlibrary.net/) API to get the information.